 Schedule, syllabus and examination date

-- you will be able to interpret mass spectra and know the principles of fragmentation.
-Examples are selected both from simple organic compounds and from more complicated biological compounds (peptides, proteins).
+- you will be able to interpret mass spectra (mostly ESI-generated) and know the basic principles of ion fragmentation.

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.

 If a course has limited intake capacity, priority will be given to PhD candidates who follow an individual education plan where this particular course is included.
 Some national researchers’ schools may have specific rules for ranking applicants for courses with limited intake capacity.

 PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting student within a given deadline.

 - 10 credits overlap with KJM5240 – Mass Spectrometry.